Forrest Frank discography

-The discography of Forrest Frank, an American pop and hip-hop musician and member of the music duo Surfaces, consists of 8 studio albums (six of which independent), 6 extended plays, 51 singles 5 featured singles, 5 promotional singles and 17 music videos.
+The discography of the Christian pop musician Forrest Frank consists of nine studio albums (six of which independent, two of which remix albums, and two of which Christmas albums), six extended plays, 58 singles (five of which as featured artist), five promotional singles, and 17 music videos.

 In 2018, Frank launched his solo career under the mononymous stage name Forrest.
 On July 1 of that year, he released Warm, under the label Houseboat Records.
 After signing to River House Records, he released five albums under the label, including Effortless on July 24, 2020, Nostalgia Pack on May 26, 2023, California Cowboy on June 16, 2023, New Hymns on October 30, 2023, and A Merry Lofi Christmas on November 10, 2023.
-Following the release of Frank's eighth studio album, Child of God II in 2025, New Hymns entered the Billboard Top Christian Albums chart, where it peaked at No. 43.
+Following the release of Frank's eighth studio album, Child of God II in 2025, New Hymns entered the Billboard Top Christian Albums chart, where it peaked at number 43.

 In 2024, Frank was signed to 10K Projects and Warner Music Group, and made his label debut, the God Is Good EP.
-The extended play hit No. 5 on the Billboard Top Christian Albums, being followed by the All the Time and Never Get Used to This EPs.
+The extended play hit number 5 on the Billboard Top Christian Albums, becoming Frank's first entry onto the chart.
+God Is Good was followed by the All the Time and Never Get Used to This EPs.
 The extended plays preceded Frank's major label debut, Child of God, which was released on July 26, 2024.
-Child of God became a commercial success upon release, selling 22,000 copies in the US within its first week.
-The album achieved a peak of No. 28 on the Billboard 200 and No. 3 on the OCC Christian & Gospel Albums.
-The album notably topped the Top Christian Albums chart and remained there for thirty-five weeks, garnering a Grammy nomination for Best Contemporary Music Album.
-At the year-end charts of 2024, the album was positioned at No. 12 on the Top Christian Albums.
+Child of God became a commercial success upon release, selling 22,000 copies in the United States within its first week.
+The album achieved a peak of number 28 on the Billboard 200, number 3 on the OCC Official Christian & Gospel Albums Chart, and number 1 the Top Christian Albums chart.
+It garnered a Grammy Award nomination for Best Contemporary Music Album.
+At the year-end charts of 2024, the album was positioned at number 12 on the Top Christian Albums, and the following year, it appeared at the top position as well as at number 120 on the Billboard 200.